 For those who missed the vaccine at the recommended age, it remains available for free on the NHS: girls up to age 25 and boys born after 1 September 2006 are eligible.
 Men under 45 who have sex with men, as well as certain transgender individuals at higher risk, can also receive the vaccine through sexual health or HIV clinics.
 It's important to note that individuals with weakened immune systems may require a different dosing schedule.
 The NHS advises that even those vaccinated should continue to participate in routine screenings, such as cervical screening for women, to ensure comprehensive protection against HPV-related health issues.

 The HPV vaccination normally requires a course of doses, rather than a single jab.
 For most people aged 15 and under, the standard course consists of two doses given at least six months apart.
 This schedule provides excellent long-term protection against the most dangerous types of HPV, and research shows it's just as effective as the previous three-dose schedule.
+Please note that the upper age limit for a HPV vaccine is 45.

 For people who start their vaccination aged 15 or older, or those with weakened immune systems, three doses are recommended over a period of 6-12 months.
 After completing the full course of HPV vaccination, whether it's two or three doses, you typically don't need any further boosters.
 Current evidence suggests the protection lasts for at least ten years, and likely much longer, though researchers continue to monitor this.